East Cornwall · PL30

 Why Luxulyan is its own job.

-Conservation Area covers the village including the church; World Heritage Site (Cornish Mining) status applies to the Luxulyan Valley including the viaduct.
+Locally, conservation Area covers the village including the church; World Heritage Site (Cornish Mining) status applies to the Luxulyan Valley including the viaduct.
 Granite-quarrying heritage shapes most planning conversations.
 For loft conversion specifically, parts of Luxulyan sit within a designated Conservation Area, which means materials, fenestration and roof pitches all need to read sympathetically with the existing streetscape; the wider area forms part of the Cornish Mining World Heritage Site, which adds a heritage assessment layer to most material changes; Cornwall Council's Local Plan applies tighter tests to isolated rural dwellings here, so design rationale and policy fit need to be set out clearly from the outset.
-That's why we treat every Luxulyan project as a PL30-area job first — not a generic Cornwall job with a postcode bolted on.
+Which is why we scope Luxulyan projects parish-up, not template-down — the PL30 context shapes the design from day one.
+Whether the project is on Victorian quarrymen's terraces in the centre or further out toward Lanivet, the loft conversion response is locally tuned.

 Planning note